Best Souvenir to take home from Kathmandu, Nepal

 9. Nepali Fabric – Dhaka

-Dhaka is traditional hand made fabric produced in different parts of Nepal.
-It has the history back from 19th Century.
-It is gaining popularity in all cultures and around the world.
-The art of making Dhaka fabric is being transferred from a generations to another.
+Dhaka is a traditional hand make fabric.
+It is a unique product of Nepal’s small cottage fabric industries.
+Its history back from the 19th Century and gaining popularity in all cultures and around the world.
+Generations have transferred the art of making Dhaka fabric to another.
 The fabric is used to make Topi (hat) and Scarf, Cholo, Shawl, Coat and also the bridegroom’s attire.
 The modern fashion uses the fabric as fashionable wear as they showcase it in different national and international fashion shows.
-The Dhaka fabric store are available in the old market of Ason and Bhedasingh.
+The Dhaka fabric store is available in the old market of Ason and Bhedasingh.